JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 One downside of thinking in terms of black boxes is that it can get you in the habit of avoiding understanding a new system.
 One of the most common mistake I see developers make is avoid trying to understand a new area of code adjacent to what they're working on.
-Instead of understanding he system as a whole, they isolate their changes
+Instead of understanding the system as a whole, they isolate their changes

 As an extreme example, I once came across a section of a project where a moderately complex set of code logic had [convergently evolved](https://en.wikipedia.org/wiki/Convergent_evolution) in almost identical lines of code across several functions.
 That violation of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) wouldn't be so bad on its own -- expect the functions were directly calling each other, making all but one of the sets redundant!